Search

 what stays consistent

-The domains change.
-The instinct stays the same: understand the problem fully, shape the product with restraint, and make the engineering hold up after launch.
+The domains can change.
+The standard does not: understand the problem fully, choose the shape with restraint, and make the engineering stand up in real use.

 Note 01